"

 There are three slurs.
 The third slur has a tie embedded within it.
 On the top left corner, there is a tempo marking labeled Adagio.

-In addition to occurring across bar lines, ties can be used instead of dots when a note begins on a strong beat.
-There is a tie at the start of measure 2.
-We know it is a tie (and not a slur) because it connects F to F.
+Besides occurring across bar lines, ties can replace dots when a note starts on a strong beat.
+There is a tie at the beginning of measure 2.
+We recognize it as a tie (not a slur) because it connects F to F without any notes in between.

 • Why wasn’t a dotted note used instead?
-A dot after an eighth note would equal a sixteenth note.
+A dot after an eighth note would add a sixteenth note.
 However, this eighth note is tied to a thirty-second note.

 The two rests that conclude Example 3.5.6 are not tied because rests are never tied—only notes are tied.
-Since rewritten rests imply continued silence, there is no need for ties with rests.
+Since rewritten rests imply continued silence, ties are unnecessary with rests.

-With the exception of the tempo marking (which we will learn about at the end of this chapter), we have learned about many parts of Example 3.5.2.
+With the exception of the tempo marking (which we will cover at the end of this chapter), we have already learned about many parts of Example 3.5.6.

-• There are three slurs, which tell the musician to connect those notes smoothly.
+• There are three slurs that instruct the musician to connect those notes smoothly.

 • Notice how the music is clearly divided into beats.

-• In measure 2, the last thirty-second note is not beamed to the last eighth note because the eighth note begins a new beat.
+• In measure 2, the last thirty-second note is not beamed to the last eighth note because the eighth note starts a new beat.

 • The example begins piano, meaning that it begins softly.

-• There is a D-sharp in measure 1.
-It is written as D-sharp and not its enharmonic equivalent, E-flat, because its goal is to ascend to E. Sharps imply upward motion.
+• There is a D sharp in measure 1.
+It is written as D sharp and not its enharmonic equivalent, E flat, because its goal is to ascend to E. Sharps imply upward movement.

-• Although the bar line erases the D-sharp from the previous measure, the natural sign is a reminder that the pitch is D-natural.
+• Although the bar line cancels the D sharp from the previous measure, the natural sign reminds us that the pitch is D natural.

 Ties

-A tie is a curved line that connects two of the same pitches and holds out the note (i.e., the note is sustained and not resounded).
+A tie is a curved line that connects two identical pitches and sustains the note.
+That is, the note is held and not resounded.

 Directions: